 Hybrid and Online Degree Programs: Making Education Accessible

 With more than 50 colleges and universities located within the state's borders -- including a number of public and private institutions -- Maryland's residents have a wealth of higher education choices to select from.
 One option that has become increasingly popular among Maryland's students is earning a degrees online.
 Thanks to a number of brick-and-mortar schools that are offering distance learning opportunities, students can conveniently earn online degrees in Maryland without commuting to campus or attending class at a specific time.

 This flexibility may be particularly attractive to those who are juggling a full-time job and family responsibilities.
-Online schools in Maryland may also be helpful for those who want to attend some of the more popular colleges in the state, many of which are located in the Baltimore area.
+Online schools in Maryland may also be helpful for those who want to attend some of the more popular colleges and community colleges in the state, many of which are located in the Baltimore area.
 Additionally, those who find driving to school cumbersome, particularly given the heavy traffic that can occur is some areas, may find that online degrees in Maryland can help avoid this obstacle and allow for more effective time management.

 Online Schools in Maryland Help Meet Occupational Demand